OGBlackDiamond/Project-Aristotle/README.md

 1. Instead of saying "I like to play games" say "{your name} likes to play video games".
 2. Instead of saying "You are supposed to to be nice to me" say "Your directive is to be nice to {your name}"

-This is becuase in order to personalize the AI to you, it uses a preface (the directive) before your input to make it the way it is
+This is becuase in order to personalize the AI to you, it uses a preface (the directive) before your input to make it the way it is.
 This is the default directive:
 "You are a virtual assistant named {callsign}.
 Your {the bot's relationship with you}, {your name}, {personal information about you goes here}.
 Your directive is to be {describe his purpose and how to fulfil that}. {personal things about {callsign}}. "